LED Light Color Temperature Guide

 Different applications around the home call for different temperatures of light.
 Below are a few of those applications and the temperature ranges most suited to them:

 Ambient lighting — such as the lighting from a central overhead fixture or several recessed ceiling lights — covers an entire room.
 It helps people see and orient themselves.

 Because ambient light is essential for everyday human functions, it needs to be relatively bright, warm and clear.
 Warm ambient light often has a CCT at the lower end of the range — between 2700K and 3000K.
 Bright white light at these levels still helps people see clearly and navigate a home safely, and its warmth helps create a cozy, relaxing atmosphere.

-In some rooms, you’ll want to rely on cooler lights for your ambient lighting.
-In bathrooms, you’ll likely want to choose lighting that has a CCT of about 4000K to 5000K.
+In some rooms, you’ll want to rely on warmer lights for your ambient lighting.
+In bathrooms, you’ll likely want to choose lighting that has a CCT of about 3400K to 4000K.
 Natural sunlight has a CCT of about 5500K, so approaching that figure with your bathroom lighting means it will give people a good reflection of how they’ll appear when they’re out and about.